You have a question? You didn't find the answer?

 What is the nominal data delivery time?

-DORIS measurement files are usually delivered to the Data Centers with the following times:
+DORIS measurement files are usually delivered to the Data Centers with a 48-hour latency.

 Delivery times are linked to processing time of the precise orbit ephemeris (POE), and in particular to the collect of precise measurement of the solar activity and Earth orientation parameters.